 What is Work Breakdown Structure (WBS)?

-The Project Management Institute defines the Work Breakdown Structure as the: ‘deliverable oriented hierarchical decomposition of the work to be executed by the project team’ (PMBOK Third Edition, 2004).
+The Project Management Institute defines Work Breakdown Structures as the: ‘deliverable oriented hierarchical decomposition of the work to be executed by the project team’.

-WBS helps visualise the hierarchical breakdown of work within a project into more easily manageable chunks.
-It is a powerful tool that integrates project scope, cost and schedule baselines to ensure project plans are aligned, accurate and realistic.
+WBS is the hierarchical breakdown of the work of a project into manageable chunks.
+As a result, it integrates project scope, cost, and schedule baselines, ensuring project plans are accurate and realistic.

-A WBS breaks down work within a project into distinct levels, with typical WBS ranging from 4 to 6 levels depending on the size and complexity of the project.
+A WBS breaks down work into distinct levels.
+A typical WBS ranging from 4 to 6 levels depending on the size and complexity of the project.

-Just like most things in project management, WBS is no one-size-fits-all tool.
-Every project is unique and whether you use deliverable-based or phase-based WBS, the main goal of a WBS is to simplify project planning and make projects more manageable.
-The best WBS to suit your organisation is simply the one that makes your projects more manageable.
+Just like most project management tools, there is no one-size-fits-all WBS template.
+However, every WBS has the same main goal: to simplify project planning and make projects more manageable.
+The best WBS to suit your organisation is the one that makes your projects more manageable.

-There are many benefits to an effective WBS, some include:
+There are many benefits to an effective WBS, which include:

 Improves project transparency and accountability

 With clearer task definition comes clearer task ownership and accountability.
-If all team members and stakeholders are aware of their specific roles and responsibilities within the project plan, decisions can be made faster and issues can be escalated to the right people.
+When all team members and stakeholders are aware of their specific roles and responsibilities within the project plan, they can make decisions faster, and escalate issues to the right people.

 Facilitates better communication and collaboration